d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 \vspace{.2in}

-16. Using the `R` script file for this activity, enter your answers for question 15 in place of the xx's to produce the null distribution with 1000 simulations.
+16. We will use the `two_mean_test()` function in `R` (in the `catstats` package) to simulate the null distribution of differences in sample means and compute a p-value.
+Using the `R` script file for this activity, enter your answers for question 15 in place of the `xx`'s to produce the null distribution with 1000 simulations.
 Highlight and run lines 1--29.

 ```r